foreverdyz/Parallel-Simplex-Projection/README.md

 ## Required packages

-To run the content of scripts in [src](/src), the following Julia packages are required: ThreadsX, BangBang, BenchmarkTools, Random, Distributions.
+To run the content of scripts in [src](/src), the following Julia packages are required: ThreadsX, BangBang, BenchmarkTools, Random, Distributions, SparseArrays.

 To install a package simply run